studio-releaf/releaf-legal/terms_en.md

 ## 16. Acknowledgment

-By using Re-Leaf, you acknowledge that you have read, understood, and agreed to these Terms of Service and our Privacy Policy.
+By using Fovabera, you acknowledge that you have read, understood, and agreed to these Terms of Service and our Privacy Policy.